hschne/tired-dad-notes/template/content.md

 title: "Tired Dad Notes"
 ---

-*Tired dad hasn't slept in a while.
-But be tired make tired dad have lots of deep think and observations about life with smol baby (deep think may also be onset of madness, tired dad not sure about that one).
-Now tired dad write down here for future himself.
-Also for you, to maybe have laugh (or bit despair, like tired dad).*
+*Tired dad be new dad!
+Smol baby be cute, but no sleep much - so tired dad no sleep much.
+But is okay!
+Be tired make tired dad have lots of deep think about life with smol baby (deep think may also be onset of madness, tired dad not sure about that one).

+Tired dad write down to not forget!
+Also write down for you, to maybe have laugh (or maybe also despair, like tired dad sometime).*

 ---

-Sometimes tired dad feel like want something.
-Maybe want sleep or maybe want eat?
+Sometime tired dad really want something.
+Maybe want sleep (mostly!) or maybe want eat?
 Hah, smol baby no care what tired dad want!
 Is okay, tired dad learn be patient.
-Figure have baby make tired dad like buddhist monk.
-Life with smol baby much happier when let go of wants!
+Figure have baby make tired dad like buddhist monk - just let go of wants!
+Then fife with smol baby much easier and happier.

-Make baby welcome to world is hard, hard work, very good job by tired mom!
-Many thing can go wrong - and do (tired dad talk to other tired dad and mom and learn lots of thing go wrong all the time!).
+Make baby welcome to world is hard, hard (very hard) work.
+Great job by tired mom!
+Tired dad learn that many thing can go wrong - and do (tired dad talk to other tired dad and mom and hear lots of thing go wrong all the time!).
 Make tired dad glad and very happy that smol baby healthy!

-Life with smol baby be very strange, because smol baby very weird in lots of ways.
-Maybe baby have weird hair, weird skin or weird toes?!
-Tired dad remember to not panic!
+Life with smol baby be very strange.
+Tired dad think that smol baby be very strange and weird in lots of ways.
+Smol baby have weird hair, weird skin or weird toes?!
+Is maybe kaput!?
+Tired dad not know.
+Then tired dad remember no panic!
 Baby weird is okay and (mostly) normal.

-Sometimes when have smol baby tired dad be sad, and tired mom be too.
+When have smol baby tired dad be sad (and tired mom be too!).
 Make tired dad anxious, because tired parents supposed to be super happy with smol baby all the time, no?!
 Wrong!
 Is okay to be sad sometimes, silly.

-Have baby is super scary for tired dad.
-Baby so smol and look so frail!
+Handle smol baby is scary for tired dad.
+Baby so very smol and look so frail!
 Other peoples say "No worry, new baby very tough!" but maybe tired dad not wholly believe.

 <div style="text-align:center;">
 <svg role="img" viewBox="0 0 135.165 101.425" xml:space="preserve" xmlns="http://www.w3.org/2000/svg" style="opacity:1;fill:none;stroke:currentColor;stroke-width:2;stroke-linecap:round;stroke-linejoin:round;">